 Lars Schmidt, Founder & Principal

-Lars Schmidt is the Founder of Amplify Talent and A m p l i f y, a boutique agency that helps companies like Hootsuite, NPR, and SpaceX re-imagine the intersection of culture, talent, and brand.
-Prior to founding Amplify Talent, he was instrumental in developing innovative talent strategies at NPR; recognized by Mashable, Wall Street Journal, Washington Post, and others.
-In prior roles Lars was responsible for creating scalable high-growth global talent strategies at Ticketmaster, Magento, and several startups in Los Angeles.
+Lars Schmidt is the Founder of Amplify Talent, a boutique agency that helps companies like Hootsuite, NPR, and SpaceX re-imagine the intersection of culture, talent, and brand.
+Before founding Amplify, he was instrumental in developing innovative talent strategies at NPR; recognized by Mashable, Wall Street Journal, Washington Post, and others.
+In prior roles Lars, was responsible for creating scalable high-growth global talent strategies at Ticketmaster, Magento, and several startups in Los Angeles.

 Lars is also the Co-Founder of HR Open Source (#HROS), a global initiative to drive innovation and education in HR.
 He’s also a global keynote speaker and podcast host, sharing views and insights around the intersection of talent, culture, brand, digital engagement, and technology.
 Lars was named a Top 100 Influencer by HR Examiner, included in The Huffington Post’s Top 100 Most Social HR Experts on Twitter, and LinkedIn’s 50 Most Popular Recruiting Influencers.
-You can find him on Twitter at @ThisIsLars.
-Lars lives in Reston, VA with his wife, daughter, and their dog Mugsy.
+You can find him on Twitter @Lars.
+Lars lives in Reston, VA with his wife, two daughters, and their dog Mugsy.

 Mission & Values